matyas-zavora/alpha-3/README.md

 ## Description

-This is the third alpha project.
+This is the third alpha project for my school.
 It is a website that allows the user to delete, view and upload data onto a premade database based on Cadastre of Real Estate.
 The processing is done by a backend written